Cardano (ADA) Price Prediction 2026 – 2050

 Will Cardano reach $100?

-Crossing $100 would place ADA among the highest valued networks by market cap.
+Crossing $100 would place Cardano among the highest valued networks by market cap.
 This scenario is extremely unlikely barring transformative adoption and tokenomics changes; most expert forecasts do not support this by 2030.

 Will Cardano reach $1,000?